jwong8314/jegonzal.github.com/index.md

-## COVID-19 News
+## News

-I recently released a special edition of the [Data Engineering Bulletin](http://sites.computer.org/debull/A20june/issue1.htm).
-We also have a [blog post](https://medium.com/@covista/governments-vs-big-tech-resolving-differences-in-contact-tracing-b3d39193bfe4) about advances and issues in digital contact tracing.
+My group is starting to explore some of the underlying design decisions in feature stores.
+Checkout out recent blog [Feature Stores: The Data Side of ML Pipelines](https://medium.com/riselab/feature-stores-the-data-side-of-ml-pipelines-7083d69bff1c).

 ## Current Graduate Students and Post-docs